Identity Governance Blog

 Role-Based Access Control Examples

-A role-based access control example could include a temporary consultant advising a company on how they can improve their software engineering work processes.
+An example of role-based access control could include a temporary consultant advising a company on how they can improve their software engineering work processes.
 Under RBAC, IT decides to create a specific role that allows the contractor to access tools like GitHub and AWS but nothing else.

 Other common examples of how role-based access control systems can be used include: